 —1 teaspoon baking soda

-Add lemon juice, honey, and baking soda to a small bowl.
+Add lemon juice, honey, and baking soda into a small bowl.
 Mix well and apply over the face and neck.
 Avoid the area near your eyes (lemon juice and honey will both sting).
 Don’t turn this into a scrub by rubbing it into your skin.
 After 15 minutes, remove the mask with warm water, then rinse with cold water.

 4. Apple Cider Vinegar & Clay Face Mask

 Clay draws out impurities from the pores, while the natural acids in apple cider vinegar address acne by gently sloughing away dead skin cells.

-Combine clay and probiotic powder in a small bowl.
+Combine the clay and probiotic powder in a small bowl.
 Add the ACV to make a paste.
 It’s okay to use more, if needed, to get a smooth, spreadable consistency.
-With clean fingers, spread over your face and let sit for 15 minutes.
-Rinse with cool water and apply moisturizer.
+With clean fingers, spread the mixture over your face and let it sit for 15 minutes.
+Rinse with cool water and apply your usual moisturizer.

 5. Charcoal & Aloe Face Mask

 Charcoal absorbs excess oil, while aloe is soothing and anti-inflammatory, making it an ideal ingredient to add to any acne mask.

-Mix ingredients together in a small bowl and use your finger to mix together before applying to the skin.
-In circular motions, work the charcoal mixture around your face for 1 minute, then let the mask sit for 10–15 minutes.
+Mix the ingredients together in a small bowl.
+Using circular motions, work the charcoal mixture around your face for 1 minute, then let the mask sit for 10–15 minutes.
 Rinse thoroughly with warm water.

 6. Garlic & Milk Face Mask

 Garlic works to prevent clogged pores, kill off acne-causing bacteria, and reduce inflammation [source].
-Garlic can sting if applied directly to the skin, so dilute it in water, jojoba oil, or aloe vera first.
+But it can sting if applied directly to the skin, so dilute it in water, jojoba oil, or aloe vera first.
 Jojoba hydrates without clogging pores [source], while the lactic acid in whole milk gently exfoliates [source].

 —1 clove garlic, crushed and finely minced